section-engineering-education/engineering-education/articles/build-a-restful-api-with-adonisjs/index.md

 So far, we have created different endpoints for our Forum API.

 >Note that the `resource` method creates all the CRUD endpoints we need for our Forum API.
-You can review more about it [here](https://preview.adonisjs.com/guides/http/routing#crud-actions).
+You can learn more about it [here](https://preview.adonisjs.com/guides/http/routing#crud-actions).

-### Testing the Forum API
+### Testing the forum API
-When testing your endpoint using any HTTP clients, e.g. [Hoppscotch](https://hoppscotch.io), you might face the error `Cannot find module 'phc-argon2'`.
+When testing your endpoint using any HTTP clients, such as [Hoppscotch](https://hoppscotch.io), you might face the error `Cannot find module 'phc-argon2'`.

 To resolve it, please run this command to install the package.